Creating a Property Editor

 Clear your cache, reload the document, and see the Suggestions Data Type running.

-When we save or publish, the value of the Data Type is now automatically synced to the current content object and sent to the server.
+When saving or publishing, the value of the Data Type is automatically synced to the current content object and sent to the server.

-With all the steps completed, we have created a Suggestion Data Type running in our property editor.
+With all the steps completed, a Suggestion Data Type is now running in the property editor.

-In the next part, we will look at adding configurations to our property editor.
+The next part covers adding configurations to the property editor.